Gigahawk/sarugetchu_mm_patcher/README.md

 ## Why not just provide a `.ups` patch file?

 I'm not a lawyer, but I want to minimize the risk of distributing IP that I do not have the rights to.

-# Known issues

-- Pokepi speech bubbles in the Saru Book use a font that doesn't have a `'` character

 # Appendix